Learn more about Bursary Funds at York College.

 - If you meet additional criteria set by the government, free meals vouchers.
 Depending on whether you are studying at college or from home, this may be provided as a combination of vouchers to spend in college and weekly bank payments.

 - 100% of the cost of essential/compulsory trips, but not optional trips

 - If you will be doing a compulsory placement as part of your studies, the bursary can cover travel costs to your placement, provided it is more than 3 miles away.
 If you receive free meals vouchers, you will also receive the cash equivalent for the days you are on placement

 - Up to £150 in travel funding for visiting up to three Universities or other Higher Education providers, in the year that you are applying for Higher Education courses.
 This cap is increased to £250 for students on Performing Arts courses due to additional audition costs

-- If you are over 20, bursaries can cover 90% of childcare costs for the days that you are timetabled to be in college.
+- If you are over 20, bursaries can help with childcare costs for the days that you are timetabled to be in college.
 If you are under 20, you can apply for childcare funding through Care To Learn.
 Take a look at the Care to Learn flyer for more information or apply to the scheme online

 Additional funding - exceptional circumstances

 If any of the following apply to you, you are deemed to have ‘exceptional circumstances’: